Advanced Diploma of Graphic Design

 This course is government accredited and has national recognition

-After successful completion of the course, you will have a strong portfolio of work that will assist you to gain employment.
+After successful completion of the course, you’ll have a strong portfolio of work that will assist you to gain employment in fields such as:

-Completion of 7 core units and 8 electives.
+This course is comprised of 15 units including 7 core and 8 electives.

 This unit describes the skills and knowledge required to work proactively with a client or commissioning organisation to develop and negotiate a design brief.